ACCIDDA/GeoPops/README.md

 add ProportionalFitting@0.3.0
 status                   # View list of packages
 ```
 If you are using Windows, try the following.
 Julia download instructions [here](https://julialang.org/install/).
+Look for "For Windows instructions, click here".
 ```
 winget install --name Julia --id 9NJNWW8PVKMN -e -s msstore
 ```